iweb visitor

 • Successful applicants must agree to report on the project to delegates at SAASE Convention.

-Use the attached application OR submit your proposal in another form assuring that all the information requested in this form is included in your proposal.
+For both streams – Venture Projects and Digital Platform Enhancement Projects use the attached application OR submit your proposal in another form assuring that all the information requested in this form is included in your proposal.
 Applications are subject to prior approval.
-There are a total of 3 application deadlines – January 1, May 1, and September 1.
-These deadlines will ensure that the SAASE Board of Directors has time to make decisions on the proposals.
+There is one application deadline – March 31, 2024.
+This deadline will ensure that the SAASE Board of Directors will be able to adjudicate all the applications submitted and be able to allocate the funding available in the most efficient way.

 Upon completion of the project, submit a report of the project.
-This report should include an evaluation of how well the project achieved the stated objectives, any deviation from the original plan and should be accompanied by proof of payment of expenses for which a claim is being made.
+This report should include an evaluation of how well the project achieved the stated objectives, any deviation from the original plan and should be accompanied by photos.
 Payment will be made within thirty days to the maximum approved in the application.
 SAASE will pay out a total of 75% of the approved amount, with the additional 25% being paid out once a presentation has been made at the SAASE Annual convention.

 What are eligible and ineligible costs under the Venture Project Program?